Freetown station

-Freetown station is a future MBTA Commuter Rail station located in the Assonet village of Freetown, Massachusetts.
-It is planned to open in 2023 as part of the first phase of the South Coast Rail project.
-The station will has a single side platform on the west side of the Fall River Secondary, along with a park and ride lot.
+Freetown station is an MBTA Commuter Rail station located in the Assonet village of Freetown, Massachusetts.
+The station is served by the Fall River Branch of the Fall River/New Bedford Line.
+It opened on March 24, 2025, as part of the first phase of the South Coast Rail project.
+The station has a single side platform on the west side of the Fall River Secondary, along with a park and ride lot.

 The Fall River Railroad opened through Freetown in 1845.
 Two stations on the line in Freetown were open until the 1930s.
 Freetown was announced as a potential South Coast Rail station in 2009.
 The planned station site was relocated slightly to the northeast in 2018.
 A construction contract was issued in 2020, and the station was substantially completed in December 2022.

 Station design

-Freetown station will be located in the southwestern part of the Assonet village in Freetown between the South Main Street and the Route Massachusetts Route 24/79 expressway.
-It will have a single 800 feet-long high-level side platform on the west side of the single main track of the Fall River Secondary.
-A freight passing siding will be located on the east side of the main track.
-A 107-space park and ride lot with a kiss-and-ride lane will be located next to the platform, with a driveway to South Main Street.
-A canopy will cover the portion of the platform adjacent to the entrance from the parking lot, with smaller canopies near the ends of the platform.
+Freetown station is located in the southwestern part of the Assonet village in Freetown between the South Main Street and the Route Massachusetts Route 24/79 expressway.
+It has a single 800 feet-long high-level side platform on the west side of the single main track of the Fall River Secondary.
+A freight passing siding is located on the east side of the main track.
+A 107-space park and ride lot with a kiss-and-ride lane is located next to the platform, with a driveway to South Main Street.
+A canopy covers the portion of the platform adjacent to the entrance from the parking lot, with smaller canopies near the ends of the platform.

 History

 Previous stations

-The Fall River Railroad opened from Myricks to Fall River in June 1845, and to South Braintree in December 1846.
+The Fall River Railroad opened from Fall River to Myricks on June 9, 1845; it was completed to South Braintree in December 1846.
 Two stations were located on the line in Freetown: Assonet at Elm Street, and Crystal Spring (Thwaites) at Copicut Road.
 Somerset Junction (Millers), the junction with the 1866-opened Dighton and Somerset Railroad, was located further to the south in northern Fall River near the Freetown border.
 Service was consolidated in 1854 under the Old Colony and Fall River Railroad (later the Old Colony Railroad); the Old Colony was leased to the New Haven Railroad in 1893.

 Passenger service on the line continued until September 5, 1958, except for a discontinuance from 1949 to 1952.
 However, most local stops including Assonet, Crystal Spring, and Somerset Junction were discontinued by the 1930s; by the end of service, trains ran nonstop from Fall River to Taunton.
 The line continued to be used for freight service by the New Haven and its successors Penn Central and Conrail, then finally as the CSX Fall River Subdivision.